hQamonky/IRRemotePi/README.md

 # IRRemotePi
-IR Remote Pi ispython web API that enables you to record and send IR signals with a Raspberry Pi.
+IR Remote Pi is a python web API that enables you to record and send IR signals with a Raspberry Pi.
-This has been tested on a Raspberry Pi 2 Model B v2, but it should work on any Raspberry Pi.
+This has been tested on a Raspberry Pi 2 model B v2 with Raspbian Buster (release 10), but it should work on any Raspberry Pi.

 # Installation
 You can use the [install.sh](https://raw.githubusercontent.com/hQamonky/IRRemotePi/master/install.sh) script to install automatically, or you can check out the commands in the [install.sh](https://raw.githubusercontent.com/hQamonky/IRRemotePi/master/install.sh) script and run them manually.